-- 6. Minimal harm Incident that causes no serious temporary or permanent physical or emotional damage and does not materially interfere with the beneficiary's activities of daily living (La.
+- 6. Minimal harm is an incident that causes no serious temporary or permanent physical or emotional damage and does not materially interfere with the beneficiary's activities of daily living (La.
 R.S.
 40:2009.14); and - 7.
-Trivial report Account of an allegation that an incident has occurred to a beneficiary or beneficiaries that causes no physical or emotional harm and has no potential for causing harm to the beneficiary or beneficiaries (La.
+Trivial report is an account of an allegation that an incident has occurred to a beneficiary or beneficiaries that causes no physical or emotional harm and has no potential for causing harm to the beneficiary or beneficiaries (La.
 R.S.
 40:2009.14).